North Carolina Insurance Fraud Laws

 How to Detect and Avoid Insurance Fraud

 Insurance fraud is easy to avoid if everyone is honest.
-Unfortunately, this isn’t the case, and consumers ultimately pay the price with higher insurance premiums.
+Unfortunately, this isn’t always the case, and consumers ultimately pay the price with higher insurance premiums.

 The best way to avoid insurance fraud or scammers is to listen to your gut.
 If something sounds too good to be true, it probably is.